mbradds/pipeline-profiles/readme.md

 |   └───dashboards (Higher level files/functions for creating each dashboard)
 |   |
 |   └───modules (shared dashboard code & utility functions)
-│
+|
+└───deploy (Prepares CER production files with new HTML sections in /dist) │
 └───dist (tries to match dweb7 folder structure)
     │   en/ english js bundles & html for each profile (to be placed on web server)